 Don’t spend on expensive goalkeepers or defenders especially early on in the season.
-Last year Vorm was one of the top keepers from the start and he was a bargain.
-Phil Jones had an incredible start to the season and his value shot through the roof.
-Other cheap defenders that were consistently on my team sheet throughout the season were Newcastle’s Danny Simpson and Swansea’s Ashley Williams.
-Since it’s so common for defenders to pull 1-2 points each week, my preferred formation is 3-4-3 followed by 3-5-2.
-In five years, I started four defenders in a game a handful of times and it was due to crazy fixtures with teams not playing that particular week.
+Last year Tom Heaton was one of the top keepers from the start and he was a bargain.
+Gareth McAuley had an incredible start to the season and his value shot through the roof.
+Other cheap defenders that were consistently on my team sheet throughout the season were Nathan Aké and Patrick van Aanholt.
+Since it’s common for defenders to pull 1-2 points each week, my preferred formation is 3-4-3 and 3-5-2.
+In ten years, I started four defenders in a game a handful of times and it was due to crazy fixtures with teams not playing that particular week.
 Later on in the season once my team value is sizzling, I may switch a cheaper defender for a big hitter.

-The key to using this site http://www.fantasyfootballcheat.co.uk/ is to plan out all my gut instinct transfer moves FIRST, and then check the site to see if I missed something.
+The key to using this site https://fantasypremierleaguehints.blogspot.com/ is to plan out all my gut instinct transfer moves FIRST, and then check the site to see if I missed something.
 Their advice is the green light for me to push “confirm.”
-They also have a neat “Vote for Captain” feature that shows how people are thinking.
-This is key because I like to gamble on captain choice and going against the obvious favorite gives me a distinct advantage.
+They also have a neat FAQ section with helpful FPL hints including how to choose your captain.
+This is key with my strategy because gambling on captain choice and going against the obvious favorite gives me a distinct advantage.

 4. Join Head-to-Head league and prepare for next opponent.

 This one is one of my favorites.
 By checking my next opponent’s team, I can plan my transfers, line-up, formation, captain so I won’t lose this individual battle.
 It almost always translates into a win overall.
 It doesn’t mean I go overboard and totally overhaul my team based on someone’s ridiculous team.
 It just means checking out someone else’s perspective.
 They will often have a player who is sneakily and consistently bringing in points.